 Tax evasion is a widely known issue in Indonesia and within the palm oil sector especially.
-Tax evasion in the palm oil industry is oftentimes due to the existence of illegally operating plantations, which operates without the HGU and thus avoids paying land and building tax as well as transfer pricing, which is the shifting of profits to subsidiaries located in lower taxed regions, thus reducing tax liability (Butt, 2011).
+Tax evasion in the palm oil industry is oftentimes due to the existence of illegally operating plantations, which operates without the HGU and thus avoids paying land and building tax; something which have been reported in Kalimantan (Lamb, illegally planted palm oil already growing on burnt land in Indonesia, 2015).
+Transfer pricing, meaning limiting tax liability by shifting profits to lower taxed regions through subsidiaries, is a major modus operandi used by the elite in Indonesia (Butt, 2011).
 Another risk in relation to tax is deliberately wrongful filling of tax forms by large corporations, which have proved a pervasive problem in the Indonesian palm oil industry as well as widespread corruption among the Indonesian elite (Transparency International, 2013; Suroyo & Danubrata, 2015).

-In addition, general enforcement in tax related issues in Indonesia remains weak: "The tax office often fails to detect tax evasion, so lost tax revenue is very rarely identified, let alone recovered" (Butt, 2011).
+In addition, general enforcement in tax related issues in Indonesia remains weak, "The tax office often fails to detect tax evasion, so lost tax revenue is very rarely identified, let alone recovered" (Butt, 2011), while levels of corruption remain high (Transparency International, 2016).